Days 1-2 of our 12 Days in Myanmar (Burma) trip.

 Siam Park City is a large amusement park and water park located on Seri Thai Road in the Khan Na Yao district of Bangkok.
 The park has many rides and roller coasters, including the spectacular Vortex, one of the world’s two largest suspended looping roller coasters.
 In the water park, Siam Park City has the world’s largest wave pool, certified by Guinness World Records.
 Continue reading Bangkok’s Siam Park City Amusement Park

 Hong Kong is a city that strongly embraces the outdoor lifestyle.
-Combined with a comprehensive and easy to navigate public transportation system, Hong Kong is a travel destination that will please outdoor enthusiasts and city-lovers alike.
+Combined with a comprehensive and easy-to-navigate public transportation system, Hong Kong is a travel destination that will please outdoor enthusiasts and city-lovers alike.
 Having one of the highest concentrations of restaurants per capita, you never have to spend much time in Hong Kong hunting for your next meal.
 Continue reading Hong Kong and Macau, China

-Days 8-13 of our 13 day, 1233 mile Bangkok to Singapore by Train trip starting in Bangkok, Thailand going all the way to Singapore.
+Days 8-13 of our 13 day, 1233 mile Bangkok to Singapore by Train trip starting in Bangkok, Thailand and going all the way to Singapore.

 The small island country of Singapore was founded as a British trading colony in 1819 and, since independence in 1965, has become one of the world’s most prosperous countries.
 Continue reading Singapore, Singapore